UPPMAX/HPC-python/docs/day1/IDEs.rst

 For the course
 ^^^^^^^^^^^^^^

-If you want to start a Jupyter with access to matplotlib and seaborn, for use withis course for the session on matplotlib, then do the following:
+If you want to start a Jupyter with access to matplotlib and seaborn, for use with this course for the session on matplotlib, then do the following:

 1. Start ThinLinc and login to HPC2N as described under `preparations <https://uppmax.github.io/HPC-python/preparations.html>`_